 Symptom Cause Remedy The pump is not delivering liquid.
 The pump is not primed.
 Re-prime the pump and check that the pump and suction line are full of liquid.
 The suction line is clogged.
 Remove the obstructions.
 The impeller is clogged.
 Back-flush the pump in order to clean the impeller.
 The shaft is rotating in the wrong direction.
 Change the rotation.
 The rotation must match the arrow on the bearing housing or pump casing.
 The foot valve or suction pipe opening is not submerged enough.
 Consult an ITT representative for the proper submersion depth.
 Use a baffle in order to eliminate vortices.
 The suction lift is too high.
 Shorten the suction pipe.
-The vent line is not connected.
-Connect the vent line to expel air.
 The pump is not producing The gasket or O-ring has an air leak.
 Replace the gasket or O-ring. the rated flow or head.
 The stuffing box has an air leak.
-Replace or readjust the packing or the mechanical seal.
+Replace or readjust the mechanical seal.
 The impeller is partly clogged.
 Back-flush the pump in order to clean the impeller.
 The clearance between the impeller and the pump casing is excessive.
 Adjust the impeller clearance.
 The suction head is not sufficient.
 Make sure that the suction-line shutoff valve is fully open and that the line is unobstructed.
 The impeller is worn or broken.
 Inspect and replace the impeller if necessary.
 The pump starts and then stops pumping.
-The pump was not primed properly.
+The pump is not primed.
 Re-prime the pump and check that the pump and suction line are full of liquid.
 The suction line has air or vapor pockets.
 Rearrange the piping in order to eliminate air pockets.
 The suction line has an air leak.
 Repair the leak.
 The bearings are running The pump and driver are not aligned properly.
 Realign the pump and driver. hot.
-The lubrication has not been applied properly.
+There is not sufficient lubrication.
 Check the lubricant for suitability and level.
-The lubrication is not cooled properly.
+The lubrication was not cooled properly.
 Check the cooling system.
 The pump is noisy or The pump and driver are not aligned properly.
 Realign the pump and driver. vibrates.
 The impeller is partly clogged.
-Back-flush the pump to clean the impeller.
+Back-flush the pump in order to clean the impeller.
 The impeller or shaft is broken or bent.
 Replace the impeller or shaft as necessary.
 The foundation is not rigid.
-Tighten the hold-down bolts of the pump and motor or adjust the stilts.
+Tighten the hold-down bolts of the pump and motor.
+Make sure the baseplate is properly grouted without voids or air pockets.
 The bearings are worn.
 Replace the bearings.
-Anchor the suction or discharge piping as or properly supported. necessary according to recommendations in the Hydraulic Institute Standards Manual.
+The suction or discharge piping is not anchored or properly supported.
+Anchor the suction or discharge piping as necessary according to recommendations in the Hydraulic Institute Standards Manual.
+The pump is cavitating.
+Locate and correct the system problem.